esper-io/dev-docs/docs/home/console.md

    - Esper Enhanced Updates
    - API Key Management

-You can hide the names in the navigation bar to show just icons by clicking on the chevron at the top.
-Click on the chevron again to slide the navigation bar back out to show the names.
+At any time, you can collapse the full Navigation Bar displayed by clicking on the chevron ('<' icon) at the top left side of the console, directly to the right of the text that says, 'Dashboard.'
+After collapsing the Navigation Bar by clicking the chevron, the Console will display only graphical icons for each item listed in the Navigation Bar.
+Clicking on the chevron again will expand the navigation bar and display the names of each menu item again.

 ### Feedback Widget

-No matter where you are in the Console, the blue Feedback button at the bottom right corner of the Console will allow you to share detailed feedback and report issues without leaving the screen.
+No matter where you are in the Console, clicking the blue 'Feedback' button at the bottom right corner of the Console will allow you to share detailed feedback with the Esper engineering team.
+Clicking 'Feedback' also allows you to report any issues you may encounter while using Esper Console without leaving the screen.
 ![Feedback](./assets/NewConsole/Feedback.png)

 Clicking **Feedback** brings up a screen with the following tools:

    - Box tool – Highlight a specific area of the page and comment on that area.
-If you prefer, don’t enter a comment; simply leave the box outline.
+If you prefer not to leave a comment, simply leave the box outline highlighting the Console area you would like to draw attention to.
    - Blackout tool – Blackout any sensitive information on the screen.
    - Pen tool – Draw anything you like!
 Circle and Point works great with a touch screen and pen.
    - Line tool – Underline, strikethrough, draw a straight line.